Do you need a key copy made? Are you looking for a convenient place near you? This is a pretty common need and very cheap and easy to get done.

 - Costco Wholesale: Costco includes MinuteKey kiosks as a service available to members.
 Costco is located throughout the United States and worldwide.

-While not all drug stores offer key copying services, some of the more well-known chains do.
+While not all drug stores offer key services, some of the more well-known chains do.

 - RiteAid: Located across the United States with more than 4,000 stores.
 It’s easy to find a RiteAid offering a KeyMe kiosk for quick and easy key copying.
 Their store locator page allows you to use a filter to find a location with a KeyMe kiosk in it.

 - 7-11.
 Based in Texas, is there anything 7-11 can’t do?
 The well-known convenience store is a one-stop-shop.
-They’ve got a little of everything when your on the go, and key copying is no exception.
+They’ve got a little of everything when your on the go, and making copies of your keys copying is no exception.

 Large Retail Stores